 Sit back and relax while soaking in the views of the turquoise waters around you!

-You can buy tickets there at the terminal when you get there (no need to buy in advance) and it’s super easy to catch a ferry every half hour from 6:00AM – 9:00PM.
+You can buy tickets there at the terminal when you get there, or purchase tickets ahead of time on Bookaway.
+It’s super easy to catch a ferry every half hour from 6:00AM – 9:00PM.

 Once you get to the ticket booth, you’ll have the option of buying a one-way fare or round trip fare.
 We recommend just getting the roundtrip fare upfront because you’ll likely use the return ticket at some point.